E38 e-fan harness

-- The relays can be secured anywhere you’d like.
-The harness is routed so that the relays screw to the inner fender next to the fuseblock.
+The harness is routed so that the relays screw to the inner fender next to the fuse block.
 The harness is then routed behind the headlight and down the radiator/efan assembly area.

 - Harness power 12v is attached to the alternator stud.

 - Ground is attached to the alternator bracket/bolt – ground must be touching the alternator bracket.

 The ground eyelets must make contact with the aluminum alternator bracket; underneath the battery junction mounting bracket.

 - The ECM is located next to the battery.

 - Using a small screwdriver or pick, pull back the red lever locking tab.